pepurion/aleph/content/Gameplay/Combat.md

 ---
 ## Stealth
-To make an action while remaining inconspicuous, you make a **Stunt check** against other creatures' **Awareness score**.
+To make an action while remaining inconspicuous, you make a **Poise check** against other creatures' **Perception score**.

 - Different situational factors may give you Favors or Disfavors
-- If the creature is **aware** of your presence, they instead make an opposing **Awareness check**, they also get a Favor and you get a Disfavor
+- If the creature is **aware** of your presence, they instead make an opposing **Perception check**, they also get a Favor and you get a Disfavor
 - If you are within creature's **line of sight**, you get 2 Disfavor
-- Creatures that are **gifted** in Awareness have their score doubled for this roll
+- Creatures that are **gifted** in Perception have their score doubled for this roll

 You may spend **double** amount of AP or RP on the action to gain a Favor.